e2b-dev/E2B/packages/cli/README.md

 ## `dbk.toml` config
 The `dbk.toml` config is used for tracking an environment in version control.
 It is created automatically by `devbook env create` command.

-> You can freely move the `dbk.toml` config and rename the directory the config is in.
-Just make sure to move the `./files` directory.

-> You should have only one `dbk.toml` config for each environment.

-The following fields are in each `dbk.toml` config:
+The following fields are in each `dbk.toml` config

 ### `id`
 You **should not edit this field** manually.